cutonbuminband/rcounting/README.md

 The program uses `pandas` to work with tabular data

+## License

+This project is licensed under the terms of the GNU General Public License v3.0, or, at your discretion, any later version.
+You can read the license terms in [LICENSE.md](https://github.com/cutonbuminband/counting_stats/blob/master/LICENSE.md)

+## Contributing and Future Ideas
+This is a loosely organised list of things which could be done in the future.
+If you have any suggestions, don't hesitate to write, or to send a pull request.
+As a heads up, when you submit a pull request, you are also agreeing to license your code under the GPL (see github's [terms of service](https://docs.github.com/en/github/site-policy/github-terms-of-service#6-contributions-under-repository-license)

+* ~~Recovering gracefully if a linked comment is inaccessible because it's been deleted or removed~~ This has been done more or less, in that the code tries to see if the reddit object is accessible on pushshift.
+If it isn't, it still crashes, but there's no simple way of recovering gently if e.g. the body of a submission is missing so that the previous get can't be found.
+* Making the comment and url extraction less brittle

 ## Get in touch

-If you have any questions, suggestions or comments about this repository, you can contact the maintainer at cutonbuminband@gmail.com, or visit the [counting subreddit](www.reddit.com/r/counting) and post in the weekly Free Talk Friday thread
+If you have any questions, suggestions or comments about this project, you can contact the maintainer at cutonbuminband@gmail.com, or visit the [counting subreddit](www.reddit.com/r/counting) and post in the weekly Free Talk Friday thread.